0xless/less_on_sec/content/posts/rfid.md

 In this demo only HID Prox and em410x tags are examined, but it's possible to clone and work with many more of these tags.

 Since it's possible to emulate cards knowing the ID, we can clone some RFID LF cards "by sight" simply reading the ID printed to the device body.
 This completely removes the limit of having to read the card with a specialized tool.
+Some of these printed ID are "encoded" (or shifted by some value).
+This allows organizations to "decode" it, but prevents attackers from obtaining the ID by sight.

 At this point you might be wondering if it's THAT easy to clone a tag in the real world, the answer is no. That's for a simple reason, the tag is passive and if we use the standard antennas provided with whichever device, the reading range is limited to a few centimeters.